wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 **Configuration**

 1. Upon activation, all of the necessary pages will be created to run the cart.
-1. Choose `settings` from the `AllProWebTools` menu in wp-admin and click the link to create an AllProWebTools account.
+1. Choose **settings** from the **AllProWebTools** menu in wp-admin and click the link to create an AllProWebTools account.
-1. Enter the API keys you recieve via email after creating your account and click `Update Settings`.
+1. Enter the API keys you recieve via email after creating your account and click **Update Settings**.
-1. Click the `AllProWebTools` link in the menu of wp-admin and click the link at the top of the page to access your AllProWebTools console and begin configuring your products.
+1. Click the **AllProWebTools** link in the menu of wp-admin and click the link at the top of the page to access your AllProWebTools console and begin configuring your products.

-Tutorial videos are available on our youtube channel - AllProWebTools
+[AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are available to assist you.

 == Frequently Asked Questions ==